BZJ-HUE/MICA/README.md

   The HLN dataset used in this work was derived from the dataset reported in SpatialGlue and is available via [Zenodo](https://zenodo.org/records/10362607).
   The original 10x Visium human lymph node data are also available from GEO under accession number [GSE263617](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE263617).

+- **Simulated spatial multi-omics dataset**
+  This dataset was derived from the simulation datasets provided in SpatialGlue and is available via [Zenodo](https://zenodo.org/records/10362607).

 - **SPOTS mouse spleen spatial transcriptome--proteome dataset**
   This dataset is available from GEO under accession number [GSE198353](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE198353).